manell0/MileStone-1-Couronne/README.md

 #### Header Logo

-- Header text hwo match the page you are on.
+- Headline text that matches the page you are on.

-#### Header Navigation Bar and footer
+#### Header Navigation Bar and footer which are fixed

 - Appearing on every page for a consistently easy and intuitive navigable system.